SilkRose/Pony/stories/metal-magic/metal-magic.md

 "We want to get the non-ferrous metals too.
 These types of metal don't get attracted by magnets, but they do conduct electricity very well.
 We can use this to sort those types of metal too."

 She moved the magnet over the two plates one at a time.
-As she moved the magnet faster the plates started sliding a bit with the magnet.
+As she moved the magnet faster, the plates started sliding a bit with the magnet.

 "These types of metal are reacting to the changes in the magnetic field as the magnet moves over them.
 Moving the magnet over them induces a magnetic field inside the metal.
 As this field changes, it creates a repulsive force that moves the metal."

 She demonstrated it again.
-"Each of of you can come up here and test and see these forces at work."
+"Each of you can come up here and test and see these forces at work."

 Iron helped each of the foals as they lined up to participate in the demonstration.
 Each pony used the magnet on all three pieces of metal and played around before their turn ended.

-After everypony got their turn, Iron lead them down the side of the conveyor belt more.
+After everypony got their turn, Iron led them farther along the side of the conveyor belt.

 "Now that we've seen how these metals interact, we can see how we use those principles to sort the metal."

 The conveyor turned the corner and rose upward like before, but this time not very far.
 At the peak of the belt it just ended and the metal bits fell downward.

-As there was currently no magnetic field, all the metal just landed on another conveyor at the same level as the previous one before it started going upward.
+As there was currently no magnetic field, all the metal just landed on another conveyor, which remained level briefly before rising.

 Iron lit up her horn and cast a spell.
 A flat magical aura filled the space halfway between the two disjointed conveyor belts.
 As her spell activated, the ferrous metal became trapped in her magic and slowly moved towards another conveyor belt that aligned with her magic.

-Sunrise said, "Iron is casting a magnetism spell to catch all the metal attracted to magnets and send them down a different conveyor belt than the non-ferrous metal."
+Sunrise said, "Iron is casting a magnetism spell to catch all the metal attracted to magnets and send it down a different conveyor belt from the one used for the non-ferrous metal."

 Iron spoke up, "All the ferrous metal I'm catching will go down this conveyor and be packed into boxes.
 We'll see that in a bit.
 For now, we are going to follow the lower belt to see the next sorting step."

 She let her spell drop before another color of magic took its place.
-A dark gray mare appeared from the other side of the belt.
-She had a two tone red and blue mane with a magnet as her cutie mark.
+A dark-gray mare appeared from the other side of the belt.
+She had a two-tone red-and-blue mane with a magnet as her cutie mark.

 Iron introduced her.
 "This is Magnet Mane.
 She catches the metal with the spell I just showed you."

 Magnet waved to the ponies and they waved back.

 The group continued on and followed the lower belt.
-The higher one turned away as the lower one raised in the air like the one before it.
+The higher one turned away as the lower one rose [RAISE IS TRANSITIVE] in the air like the one before it.

-Iron brought them to a very similar looking setup.
+Iron brought them to a very similar-looking setup.
 The belt rose above two more belts and the metal dropped down.
 This time, however, the magic aura was already active.

 A strikingly similar pony stood on the other side of the belt as the last one.
-This time it was a gray stallion with a red and blue mane, and a magnet with a dotted line around it as his cutie mark.
+This time it was a gray stallion with a red-and-blue mane, and a magnet with a dotted line around it as his cutie mark.

 He introduced himself.
 "Hello everypony, my name is Field Magic.
 I take it you already met my sister Magnet Mane?"

 The group nodded.

-Field continued, "I'm casting a slight different spell than my sister was.
+Field continued, "I'm casting a slightly different spell than my sister was.
 Hers was just to capture and move the ferrous metal, while mine has to induce magnetic fields in the metal.
 My magic is cycling rapidly between positive and negative fields to send the metal down the right conveyor."

-The group watched the remaining bits of metal bounce on top of Field's magic instead of trapping them like Magnet's did.
+The group watched Field's magic make the remaining bits of metal bounce instead of trapping them like Magnet's did.

 The waste material just fell right through onto the lower belt.